ra5hard/_virtiserv/index.md

 ---

 ## Savannah @emit-sds
-there's a hanger at hunter, I know you not supposed to sleep in those things but I do want to see how I can clear for travel... at the same time I can tell its a building time so I'm patient in that way although I still feel stranded @foratlanta
+there's a hanger at hunter, I know you not supposed to sleep in those things but I do want to see how I can clear for travel... at the same time I can tell its a building time so I'm patient in that way although I still feel stranded @foratlanta [CRAZE -- NEW SLAVES ROUTINE](https://youtu.be/Ielxe6wjLLE)
 <img   alt="image @emit-sds @foratlanta " src="https://github.com/user-attachments/assets/79f18c60-b27d-43e2-8959-987a537ca328" />